Shobthebob/Shobthebob/README.md

 ## 🌟 About Me
 👋 Hello there!
 I'm Shoubhit, the guy who loves anything and everything about computer science.
-- 🎓 Currently pursuing a bachelor's degree in Computer Science.
+- 🎓 Currently pursuing a bachelor's degree in Computer Science, minor in Cybersecurity.
 - 🌱 Constantly learning and growing in the field.
 - 🎮 Love gaming and plan to get into game development soon.